Table of Contents

 - Rate limiting

-Used correctly, Laravel can be the basis for a highly secure, modern web app.
-At Differenz System, we go one step further.
+When used correctly, Laravel can serve as the foundation for a highly secure, modern web application.
+At Differenz System, we take it a step further.

 Laravel Security Best Practices We Use to Build Robust Web Applications